GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is AndroidManifest.xml used for?
 Give examples of what kind of data you would add to it.**

-    * - The `AndroidManifest.xml` file contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc.
+    * The `AndroidManifest.xml` file contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc. Responsibilities:

-    * - **Responsibilities:**
         - Protect the application to access any protected parts by providing the permissions.
         - Declares the android api that the application is going to use.
         - Declares lists the instrumentation classes.
 The instrumentation classes provides profiling and other informations.